Programme of study for the degree of Doctor of Philosophy TARGET Programme of study for the degree of Doctor of Philosophy TARGET 2026/27

 Entry requirements

-International postgraduate researchers (PGRs) will normally be required to have achieved at least 6.0 on IELTS (with no component below 5.5) or an equivalent English language qualification.
+International candidates will normally be required to have achieved at least 6.0 in IELTS (with no component below 5.5) or an equivalent English language qualification.

-Equivalent academic and English language qualifications can be found on the applying for research degrees page.
+Equivalent academic and English language qualifications can be found on our entry requirements page.

 Programme outline